dsscollection/git-github-for-stats/README.md

 -   R markdown `.Rmd` --&gt; markdown `.md`
 -   R markdown `.Rmd` --&gt; markdown `.md` --&gt; `.html` or `.pdf` or `.docx`
 -   R script `.R` --&gt; results as `.csv` or `.rds` and figures `.png`
--   LaTeX `.tex` --&gt; WHAT GOES HERE NOW? --&gt; `.pdf`
+-   LaTeX `.tex` --&gt; `.aux`, `.bbl`, etc. --&gt; `.pdf`

 The files at the far left are clearly source files.
 In the case of an R script, this is literally true, but it's morally true for R markdown and LaTeX files too.
-These are files that you directly create and edit "by hand".
+These are files that you directly create and edit by hand.

-The files at the far right are clearly derived and are often described as "targets".
+The files at the far right are clearly derived and are often described as **targets**.
 These files are programmatically generated from source files (and possibly other inputs).
 These files are the product and they have external value, often for communicating ideas and results.

 The files in the middle are intermediates.
 Like targets, they are programmatically generated, but, unlike targets, no one necessarily cares about them.
 However, note that intermediate Markdown `.md` is an exception, since it is extremely useful on GitHub -- much more so than `.html`, `.pdf`, or `.docx` -- and is more like an additional target.

 A critical issue for workflow happiness is figuring out how to manage the production and storage of source, intermediates, and targets with respect to Git.
 You can direct Git to ignore specific files or certain types of files, such as autosaves created by your editor.
 This reduces clutter in your project: Git will not pester you to commit changes to these files and they will not appear in the associated GitHub repository.
-A file that Git does not ignore is said to be *tracked*.
+A file that Git does not ignore is said to be **tracked**.

 The only point on which there is consensus is that source files should absolutely be tracked.
 The best treatment of intermediates and targets with respect to Git is much less clear cut.

 Therefore, the main message for intermediates and targets is that you can pick a policy that works for you and adapt as your needs change.
 There is no right answer.
 I suggest erring on the side of committing everything at first.

 What are the main considerations when deciding whether to track a derived file or file type?

+*I suspect this is a good place to be less wordy?
+I am so frustrated with people doing stupid things here, though!*

 *Is it immediately useful to someone?* If so, that is a reason to track it and push it to GitHub.
 There is a taboo against committing derived products, inherited from Git's software development roots.
 The reasoning is that compiled programs are platform-specific and, therefore, people are better served by getting current source from Git and compiling themselves.
 I think data analytic targets, like figures and rendered reports, are very different beasts and it's misguided to reflexively exclude them from version control.
 They are immediately useful, especially to consumers of a project (versus the makers).
 To the extent that a GitHub repo is meant for dissemination, there is no reason to burden every consumer with unnecessary friction.
 Most simply will not bother to clone the repo, install all the necessary dependencies, and remake the products.
 Make them readily available.